wertstahl/Mousearrest/README.md

 Press ESC to end & release

-USECASE : If you just want to double click to trap and clean your mouse
+#USECASE
-          actually also traps your keyboard except for the escape key
+If you just want to double click to trap and clean your mouse, actually also traps your keyboard except for the escape key

                     happy cleaning

 (c)1/2003 by WS/Genesis*Project